ocean-tracking-network/jb-acoustic-telemetry/_episodes/04-data-analysis-with-glatos.md

 ~~~
 {:.language-r}

-Here is some Mapping related code that I stole from the Brownscombe lecture.
+Here is some Mapping related code courtesy of J. Brownscombe.

 ~~~
 dets <- read.csv("detections.csv") #detections from acoustic receivers